How do you know if a bank shot will cause a double-kiss, and how can you avoid it?

 Here’s a good article from Bob Jewett (BD, July ’99) covering how to detect and avoid double kisses.

-This video shows some examples of how to use a double-kiss bank to your advantage:
+These videos show some examples of how to use a double-kiss bank to your advantage:

 And here are some interesting shots with two balls frozen to a rail, relying on cushion compression and double kisses: